 Always ask yourself when preparing to write a blog post, “Would anyone want to send this to a friend?”
 If the answer is no, dig deeper and search for new topics.
 You should start out by creating a list of about 10 topics you can write about.
 Then rank them based on how useful they can be for you to generate clients from them.

 Keywords for a Salon Blog Post

-You have to write and post about things that people search up frequently.
+You have to write and post about things that people search for frequently.
 While also not choosing something so broad that Allure magazine’s website will be number one in the search bar.